jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-10/mpad2003-eda-group-10.md

 ![](freeze.png)<br>
 *Figure 4: Screenshot of freeze on row 1.*

 After that, we quickly scanned the dataset to make sure that there were no blank cells or missing numbers that could affect our totals or averages.
-These steps helped ensure that our dataset was clean, consistent, and ready for analysis.
+These steps helped ensure that our dataset was and ready for analysis.

 Once our data was fully cleaned, we could finally focus on understanding the data.
 We looked at how the numbers changed between wards and noticed that Kanata North showed higher numbers in STEM fields, while other wards leaned more toward the Arts.